kkjoshi/gitdemo/README.md

 # gitdemo
 understanding git workflow and commands

-# Prerequisite - please comeple before coming to meeting
+# Prerequisite - please complete before coming to meeting
 ## 1. create github account.
 ### Add ssh key from local machine to github.
 Generate new ssh key and add it to your github account